What to expect

 - Fried cuttlefish, grilled sardines and blueberry cocktails

-- Varied cycling that's best for regular riders
+- Varied cycling on mainly quiet minor roads that's best for regular riders

 Arrive in Lisbon

-You’ll be welcomed at Lisbon airport and be driven south of the city to your hotel in Sesimbra.
+You’ll be welcomed at Lisbon airport or at your lisbon hotel and be driven south of the city to your hotel in Sesimbra.
 Spend the afternoon in this picturesque fishing port with its pristine beaches, rugged cliffs and local seafood.
 Enjoy panoramic views from the medieval Castelo de Sesimbra, or discover dinosaur footprints at Cabo Espichel headland.

 Sesimbra - Setúbal